-As can be seen, sweep-up transactions have occurred only in Areas 2C, 3A, 3B, and 4A.
-There were many more sweep-up transactions in each of these areas in 1997 than there were in either 1995 or 1996.
-The total number of transfers, the total amount of QS involved in the transfers, and the average amounts of QS transferred and received are all much higher in 1997.
+As can be seen there were many more sweep-up transactions in 1997 and 1998 than there were in either 1995 or 1996.
+The total number of transfers, the total amount of QS involved in the transfers, and the average amounts of QS transferred and received are all much higher after 1996.
 This may be related to the higher sweep-up limits set by the Council that went into effect in December, 1996.

 Table 8-2 also indicates that in 1995 and 1996 the number of buyers was similar to the number of sellers in each area and year, suggesting that most sweep-up transactions involved a sweep-up of only one or two blocks.
-However, this changes in 1997 when the number of transfer recipients is considerably less than the number of transferors, indicating that individuals were sweeping up more QS blocks.
+However, in 1997 the number of transfer recipients is considerably less than the number of transferors, indicating that individuals were sweeping up more QS blocks.
 Again, this may be related to the higher sweep-up limits that went into effect in late 1996.

 A comparison with Table 8-1 shows that the total amount of sweepable QS involved in these transactions was quite small relative to the amount of sweepable QS in each area.

 For example, in Area 2C in 1997, 532,444 QS units were swept-up.
 This represents 6.5% of the total sweepable QS in the area.
-However, the 1997 percentages of swept-up QS represent a large increase over previous years, and may indicate that larger amounts of QS will continue to be swept-up future years.